Multi Unit Housing

 Download 1800 Pixels JPEG Image.

-Leverage the high resolution of this 1800-pixel image for detailed, vibrant prints.
-At 300 DPI, it's ideal for up to 6 inches; at 150 DPI, it scales beautifully to 12 inches.
+Maximize the potential of this 1800-pixel image: at 300 DPI, it delivers exceptional detail up to 6 inches, while at 150 DPI, it offers clarity for prints up to 12 inches.
 High-res, no watermark images await those with press accreditation.
 For instant access, download a low-res version.
-Photo credits are listed in the Image Credits Section.
+Acknowledgements for photographs are in the Image Credits Section.

 Shigeki Kumazawa Multi Unit Housing